berteh/synfig-import-labels/README.md

 ## Use
 1. use [Audacity to label track segments](http://multimedia.journalism.berkeley.edu/tutorials/audacity/adding-labels/)
 1. export your labels via Tracks > Edit Labels > export, in Audacity.
-1. open your synfig project, save is as .sif (Synfig Plug-ins don't work on the default .sifz format for now)
+1. open your synfig project, save it as .sif (Synfig Plug-ins don't work on the default .sifz format for now)
 1. run the plugin at _> Plug-Ins > Import Audacity Labels as Keyframes_

 or use the command-line: (only on sif files, unzip sifz manually before)